ibm-cloud-docs/watsonxdata/resource_grp_ov.md

 {: #key_feat}

 - Resource groups can set limits on resource usage such as CPU time, memory usage, or total number of queries (especially in multi-tenant environments to ensure that no single user or query monopolizes the system resources).
-- Resource groups do not cause query failure in complete resource consumption.
-Instead, new queries are queued until the resources become available again.
 - Subgroups in resource groups allow hierarchical resource allocation.
 Each subgroup can have its own resource limits and policy queues.

 For more information about resource groups, see [Resource Groups](https://prestodb.io/docs/current/admin/resource-groups.html).